discordconsole-team/DiscordConsole/README.md

 Once you got your token, just type `user <token>` in the terminal.
 You'll get the following screen:
 ![Picture](https://i.imgur.com/KPCVmlH.png)

 Try to type something like `help` and let the magic happen!
-For a detailed review of each command, check [this wiki page](https://discordconsole-team.github.io/Wiki/wiki.html) or type `help command`.
+For a detailed review of each command, type `help command`.

 **Don't want to go through all of this?
 Check our [Beta Launcher](https://github.com/discordconsole-team/DConsoleLauncher)!**